What are swatches?

 - Open the Theme Editor, and click on Theme Settings > Swatches.

-- In the Color option name settings, add translations, separating each word with a comma and no spaces in between.
+- In the Swatch option name setting, add translations, separating each word with a comma and no spaces in between.

 - Check your translation app.
 Please note, Shopify's built-in translation app lacks an auto-translation feature, it is crucial to consistently confirm and auto-translate whenever modifications are made otherwise the swatches won't display.